 Our 10 Day Detox is NOT a modified fast, nor is it calorically restrictive.
 This is a detox based on whole foods to promote optimal health and function.
 You should still hit your calorie goal but do NOT stress about hitting macro splits!
 Simply modify what you eat in order to give your body a break from some of the foods that can inhibit the detoxification process or even add to your total toxic load.
-We will follow the FWTFL food cycle per usual with a focus on plant based nutrition and the whole foods below.
+We will follow the FWTFL food cycle per usual with a focus on plant-based nutrition and the whole foods below.
 We will not consume a treat on leg day because we are doing our best to eliminate toxins and avoid sugar to prevent cravings as well.
 In addition to focusing on macronutrients from whole foods, we will do our best to consume enough of the right micronutrients from veggies.

 We will focus on whole foods, with the exception of SOME foods that you should avoid for our 10 days of detoxing.
 You can resume the eliminated foods after our detox ends, but pay careful attention to how you feel when you reintroduce them into your diet (ie: any processed or packaged foods that do not come from the ground or have a mother).

 Participating in a detox will do more for you than regular healthy eating.
 It will eliminate foods that are known to have a heavier toxic load or prevent the natural detox process, and give the body a chance to clear the toxins it’s been holding onto.